yoasyo25/career-development-curriculum/module_four/cold_outreach_deliverable_guidelines.md

-# Cold Outreach Documentation
+# Cold Outreach Deliverable Documentation

-## Documentation should include the following for all 6 emails:
+## To fulfill this deliverable, submit documentation that includes the following for all 6 emails in a gist:

 * Company of Contact
   * "Allstate"